KentenRoth/100DaysOfCode/README.md

 I wanted to get up before everyone else, but when I was making my morning coffee my daughter walked out of her room.
 Guess she had the same idea as me.
 I did some how manage to get her down for a nap so I got some coding in there, and I got a chunk of coding in tonight.
 I finished the first two sections of the challenge website and I hope I can get it finished off tomorrow.
 I spend a lot of time trying to get the spacing just right and it is making it take longer than I thought it would.
 So far I feel good about how it looks though.

 ---

+Day 56

+Today was a very good day.
+I completed the challenge site for the udemy course.
+I also, got my portfolio site updated and cleaned up a little bit.
+I have started to not like the design all that much so maybe its time to start sketching out something new.
+It's weird that I am thinking about building a new portfolio site when I really haven't even given this one out.
+I spent a good chunk of today coding and really enjoyed the time.
+I wish more days would be this productive and I would feel this good by the end of the day.
+The next couple weekends I do not think I will get much time to code due to the holidays.
+I will do my best to squeeze time in each day though.

+---